 In March 2016, we entered into an exclusive license agreement with the University of Chicago.
 This agreement gives us an exclusive, worldwide, sublicensable license to patent rights related to administration of microbes to treat cancer.
 Under this agreement, we may make, have made, use, import, have sold, offer to sell, and sell microbial products to treat cancer in combination with checkpoint inhibitors.
-Many microbial genera are covered by these patent rights, including Bifidobacterium, which encompasses our lead oncology candidate, EDP1503.
+Many microbial genera are covered by these patent rights.
 In addition, we have a non-exclusive, worldwide license to use technical information disclosed to us by the University of Chicago for the development and commercialization of microbial products to treat cancer in combination with checkpoint inhibitors.
 Under this agreement, we must use commercially reasonable efforts to develop and market licensed products.
 Commercially reasonable efforts can be demonstrated by achieving specific milestones by specific dates.